 What does the Feminine even look like?
 We are still excavating Her: Fierce and uncompromising, yet soft and yielding.
 She knows what she stands for and what she opposes, yet she loves the entire world the way a mother loves her newborn child.
 A warrior, a lover, a multi-dimensional portal.
 A way of the heart that’s way beyond Disney culture sweetness.

-Jung, in his Answer to Job postulated that God was both conscious and unconscious, good and bad, and that Christ was his first attempt to incarnate into the world.
-He believed that what the Book of Revelation spoke of was God incarnated in his fullness, in His dark and light, good and bad, conscious and unconscious.
+Jung, in his Answer to Job postulated that God was both conscious and unconscious, good and bad, and that Christ was the first attempt to incarnate into the world.
+He believed that what the Book of Revelation spoke of was God incarnated in fullness, in dark and light, good and bad, conscious and unconscious.
 Imagine the fullness of God, way beyond any concepts, wanting to incarnate in you.

 That sure would be a game changer.
 One of my favorite Divine aspects to contemplate is omniscience – knowing everything everywhere.
 The Hebrew tradition said that God made humans because God loves stories.
 I often wonder what it would be like, to be able to know all the stories going on in the world, in this moment…